ivanceras/avian_issue/README.md

 ## Objects twitching

-- This is an example bevy app showing rapier physics, where objects are twitching when they are expected to be resting at some point
+- This is an example bevy app showing avian physics engine, where spawned objects are disappearing.

 ### Run
 - `cargo run --release`